 From Europe with Love: SAFE gay traveling!

 Traveling in the time of an international pandemic is a delicate topic.
 Especially in Europe where, after months of (partial) lockdown in many EU countries, the numbers of active cases are either stagnating or slowly increasing again.
 However, it is vacation time for Europeans and the keyword for safe traveling is “responsibility”.
-Every country worldwide has its own restrictions and measures in order to flatten the curve and to protect especially the vulnerable in our society.
-Facemasks, physical distancing (we like this term better than social distancing), and regularly disinfecting of our hands are part of our standards in order to reduce the risk for ourselves and everyone else.
+Every country worldwide has its restrictions and measures to flatten the curve and to protect especially the vulnerable in our society.
+Facemasks, physical distancing (we like this term better than social distancing), and regularly disinfecting of our hands are part of our standards to reduce the risk for ourselves and everyone else.
 Additional to that, please inform yourselves about the specific measure in the countries you will travel to during a trip including Sweden and Germany.

 Karl & Daan.